 - PACSI (Performed, Accountable, Control, Suggested & Informed)

-[*] Moreover, for a thorough primer and clear discussion on RACI, see “RACI Matrix: How does it help Project Managers?”
+[*] Moreover, for a thorough primer and clear discussion on RASI, see “RACI Matrix: How does it help Project Managers?”

 Don’t ruin your career or reputation with bad meetings.
 Register for a class or forward this to someone who should.
 Taught by world-class instructors, MG RUSH professional facilitation curriculum focuses on practice.
 Each student thoroughly practices and rehearses tools, methods, and approaches throughout the week.
 While some call this immersion, we call it the road to building impactful facilitation skills.